 - They enter a £10,000 buy position on USD/JPY, which amounts to 10% of their bankroll

-- As your total investment amounts to £1,000, 10% of this would be allocated on the USD/JPY position
+- As your total investment amounts to £1,000, 10% of this would be allocated to the USD/JPY position

 - This means that you would be staking a total of £100 on the trade